rafaelfl/express-typescript-auth/README.md

 ### 🐟 Docker installation

-To run the code directly on a Docker container, you can build and run the current image using the `docker-compose` command.
+To run the project directly in a Docker container, you can build and run the image using the `docker-compose` command.

 ```bash
 # Build and run the current Docker image
 $ docker-compose up -d
 ```

-Running this command in the project directory begins the installation of all dependencies, builds the image and runs the container.
-After this process, the service should run using the configuration specified in the `.env` file.
+Running the command in the project directory initiates the installation of dependencies, builds the image, and runs the container.
+Following this process, the service should be operational, utilizing the configuration specified in the `.env` file.

-To allow the API service to have access to MongoDB and Redis instances, the `.env` file used when building the containers need to use the `mongo` and `redis` hostnames.
-In case you need to seed the docker instances from your system, you need to update your local `.env` file to use `localhost` (127.0.0.1) servers.
+For the API service to have access to MongoDB and Redis instances, the `.env `file used during container construction should use the hostnames `mongo` and `redis` (since they are used to provide access to other containers).
+If you wish to seed the MongoDB instance running in the Docker container, directly from your system, update your local `.env` file to utilize `localhost` (127.0.0.1) servers before running `yarn db:seed`.

 The applications will be available in the following ports:
   - Authentication API - `http://localhost:3000`
   - MongoDB - `mongodb://localhost:27017/authusers`
   - Redis - `redis://localhost:6379`
-  - Mongo Express (to manage MongoDB through a web interface) - `http://localhost:8081/db/authusers/`
+  - Mongo Express (used to manage MongoDB through a web interface) - `http://localhost:8081/db/authusers/`

-**IMPORTANT:** If you want to use the MongoDB and Redis servers from the Docker container, but you want to run the API service locally, you can start the containers and stop only the API service using the following command:
+**IMPORTANT:** To utilize the Dockerized MongoDB and Redis servers, while running the API service locally, follow these steps:

+1. Start the containers containing the MongoDB and Redis servers using the appropriate command for your Docker setup (i.e., `docker-compose up -d`);
+2. Stop the API service, executing the following command:

 ```bash
 # Stop the API service container
 $ docker stop server
 ```

+By following these instructions, you can have the MongoDB and Redis servers running in Docker and available to be used by the local API service instance.

 ### 🕸️ Testing the project online